margaritageleta/PixInWav/README.md

-# PixInWav: Hidden Pixels in their Spoken Narratives
+# Hidden Pixels in their Spoken Narratives